sqids/sqids-elixir/README.md

 * **Sensitive data**: this it not an encryption library
-* **User IDs** generated in sequence, or equivalents: can be decoded, revealing user count and/or business growth.
+* **User IDs** generated in sequence, or equivalents: can be decoded, revealing user count and/or business growth

 ## Features: